smorad/um_cisc_7026/lecture_12_transformers.typ

         - Autoencoders #pause
         - Variational autoencoders #pause
         - Graph neural networks #pause
-        - Attention and transformers
+        - Attention and transformers #pause
+        - Generative pre-training
     ]

 ==
+There are many more topics to cover! #pause

-Now, you have the tools to continue studying deep learning #pause
+Now, you have the tools to study deep learning #pause

-You also have the ability to train neural networks and solve real problems
+You have the tools to train neural networks for real problems

 ==
 In the first lecture, I asked everyone in this class for something #pause